 - Presymptomatic transmission may account for 25% of infections.
 You and others can be infected and spread the virus and not know it.

-- SARS-CoV-2 is considered an airborne disease.
-It can be transmitted by just breathing and talking.
+- Some studies are showing that SARS-CoV-2 should be treated, not only as a droplet disease, but as an airborne disease.
+It can be transmitted by just breathing and talking.*

 - Isolation for 14 days is sufficient time to determine whether you are infected.